raspberrypilearning/cd-beginner-scratch-sushi/en/step_4.md

-## Adding & removing code
+## Adding and removing code

 Great!
-You’ve written your first Scratch program.
+You’ve written your very first Scratch program.
 Time to learn a little more about getting code in and out of Scratch!
-Scratch code is made up of **blocks** that you snap together, such as these:
+Scratch code is made up of **blocks** such as these:

 ![](images/code1.png)

-You will find all blocks in the **code blocks palette**,where they are broken up into different categories.
+You will find all blocks in the **code blocks palette**, sorted into different categories according to what they do.

 --- collapse ---
 ---
 title: Using blocks from the different categories
 ---

-Clicking on a category name to see the blocks in that category.
-Here, the **Motion** category is selected.
+Click on a category name to see the blocks in that category.
+Here, the **Motion** category is selected:

 ![](images/code2a.png)

-All of the blocks in the selected category are shown in a list.
-You can pick the one you want, click on it, hold down the mouse button, and then just drag it onto the **current sprite panel** and let go.
+All of the blocks in the category you've clicked are shown in a list.
+You can pick the one you want, click on it, hold down the mouse button, and then just drag it into the **current sprite panel** and let go.

 Once the block is in the **current sprite panel**, you can move it around and connect it to other blocks.